 Step One: Filter your Water

 Before using any of the treatment techniques below, you should filter the water if it’s cloudy or if it contains sediment or suspended particles.
 Filtering water will make the treatment options below far more effective and it will also help to eliminate many of the larger pathogens in the water like Giardia.
-To filter the water, you can use a product like the Steripen FitsAll Filter.
+To filter the water, you can use a product like the SteriPEN FitsAll Filter.
 If you don’t have a filter, you can get the job done with a coffee filter, cheesecloth, or even a towel.

 Boiling